emacs-mirror/emacs/mps/manual/source/glossary/b.rst

     boxed

-        Boxed :term:`objects <object>` are represented by a :term:`pointer` to a :term:`block` of :term:`memory (2)` that
-        contains the object data.
+        Boxed :term:`objects` are represented by a :term:`pointer` to a :term:`block` of :term:`memory (2)` that contains the object data.
 Sometimes the pointer is :term:`tagged <tag>` to distinguish it from an :term:`unboxed` object, or to represent its type.
 Only the pointer is duplicated when the object is passed around, so updates to the object are reflected everywhere.

         .. opposite:: :term:`unboxed`.